-Babelthuap was colonized by the Japanese civilians and the Japanese military.
+stone pathways.
+During the Japanese colonial era colinized by civilians and the military.

 Occupied by the Japanese.
 A ferry service at the southwest of the island connected Babelthuap Island to Koror Island.
 A lighthouse was built on the west central coast of the island.
 By 1944, the Japanese were concentrated at Airai with a barracks area and built Airai Airport (Babelthuap Airfield, Palau International Airport).
 Anti-aircraft guns were emplaced at the southeast corner of the island and near the lighthouse on the western coast.